-5. Continue to monitor County, Regional and State programs that promote the desired businesses identified during the planning process by town residents.

-Promote rural and home-based businesses (and work-from-home) in the Farmington.

-- 1. Home/Small Businesses Home/small businesses were also identified during the planning process as being important to the town's rural lifestyle.
-Home/small businesses being described as small home offices, craft outlets, repair businesses, etc. Generally, these businesses can be described as family operated, one to five employees and having a limited visual impact on the community. - 2.
-As a result of COVID, many local employers have transitioned to a permanent work-from-home environment, a significant benefit to residents in rural areas like Farmington. - 3.
-Recommend to the La Crosse County Zoning Department that when revising the comprehensive zoning ordinance agricultural districts that home/small businesses be defined and considered as conditional uses in the agricultural districts. - 4.
-Continue to support county and state recreational facilities in the Town of Farmington as a means to provide recreational opportunities for visitors and tourists. - 5.
-Promote Passive Tourism and Recreation Recreational uses and tourism were also identified during the planning process as opportunities to enhance the local economy.
+5. Continue to monitor County, Regional and State programs that promote the desired GOA businesses identified during the planning process by town residents. ote rural and home-based businesses (and work-from-home) in the Farmington.
+AL 3 OBJECTIVES AND ACTIONS Home/Small Businesses Home/small businesses were also identified during the planning 1. process as being important to the town's rural lifestyle.
+Home/small businesses being described as small home offices, craft outlets, repair businesses, etc. Generally, these businesses can be described as family operated, one to five employees and having a limited visual impact on the community 2.
+As a result of COVID, many local employers have transitioned to a permanent work-from- home environment, a significant benefit to residents in rural areas like Farmington.
+3. с 4.
+Continue to support county and state recreational facilities in the Town of Farmington as a means to provide recreational opportunities for visitors and tourists.
+5. Promote Passive Tourism and Recreation Recreational uses and tourism were also identified during the planning process as opportunities to enhance the local economy.
 Passive recreation and tourism uses (fishing, sight seeing, biking, etc.) that will not detract from the rural qualities of the town would be the most desired uses.
-It is important that the town maintains the qualities that people are attracted to (scenery, rural atmosphere, etc.) for such uses to flourish. - 6.
-As part of the Comprehensive planning process and future updates, it is recommended that the town develop and implement a land use plan that enhances the rural landscape, therefore, preserving recreational and tourism opportunities in the Town. - 7.
-Encourage and support work-from-home culture, and work to provide infrastructure and incentivize residents who are based in a remote work environment.

-Focus industrial, commercial, and retail businesses to the unincorporated community of Mindoro.

-- 1. The Town of Farmington is fortunate from an economic development standpoint that the unincorporated community of Mindoro has a public sewer and water system.
+It is important that the town maintain the qualities that people are attracted to (scenery, rural atmosphere, etc.) for such uses to flourish.
+6. As part of the Comprehensive planning process and future updates, it is recommended that the town develop and implement a land use plan that enhances the rural landscape, therefore, preserving recreational and tourism opportunities in the Town.
+7. Encourage and support work-from-home culture, and work to provide infrastructure and incentivize residents who are based in a remote work environment.
+GOA industrial, commercial, and retail businesses to the unincorporated community of Mindo AL 4 OBJECTIVES AND ACTIONS 1.
+The Town of Farmington is fortunate from an economic development standpoint that the unincorporated community of Mindoro has a public sewer and water system.
 Discussions during the planning process recommended designating within the Mindoro sanitary district for future commercial/industrial development.
-Such development is recommended in these areas (identified in the Land Use Element) as such uses would have direct access to the transportation facilities and would have a minimal impact on Town facilities as access would be via County and State Roads - 2.
-It is recommended that the proposed industrial and commercial development proposed uses be reviewed to ensure they are sensitive to the local environment and do not jeopardize the Town's natural resources. - 3.
-Consistent with the Land Use Element, it is recommended that a business district be designated and developed in the unincorporated community of Mindoro.
+Such development is recommended in these areas (identified in the Land Use Element) as such uses would have direct access to the transportation facilities and would have a minimal impact on Town facilities as access would be via County and State Roads 2.
+It is recommended that proposed industrial and commercial development proposed uses be reviewed to ensure they are sensitive to the local environment and do not jeopardize the Town's natural resources.
+3. Consistent with the Land Use Element, it is recommended that a business district be designated and developed in the unincorporated community of Mindoro.
 Having a focal point for the community of Mindoro will help existing businesses and potentially stimulate additional businesses to locate in the main street area.

-Farmington is a rural area but is within the labor shed of multiple regional markets.
+Farmington is a rural area, but is within the labor shed of multiple regional markets.
 Over 400 businesses are within a 15-minute drive of Farmington.
 This represents 4,000 jobs and \$61 million in total sales, based on recent statistics (Figure 12).
+Figure 12 Businesses in Farmington Area